IRCVLab/ircvlab.github.io/_pages/team/taewan-kim.md

 ---

 Taewan Kim is a M.S. student at the IRCV lab with interest in various computer vision tasks.
-> I’m the hottest gay and I know it.

 #### Education